openstax/cnx-publishing/README.rst

 :/resources/{hash}: Location of existing and pending resources.

+:/contents/{uuid}/licensors: Retrieve a list of users that have a license
+                             request for this content.
+This includes those That have also previously accepted.
+                             Applications can post to this url in order to create license requests.

+:/contents/{uuid}/roles: Retrieve a list of users that have a role request
+                         for this content.
+This includes those that have previously accepted.
+                         Applications can post to this url in order to create role requests.

+:/contents/{uuid}/permissions: Retrieve a list of users that have a permission
+                               to publish this content.
+                               Applications can post to this url in order to create additional permission entries.

 :/publications: Accepts EPUB files for publication into a *Connexions Archive*.
                 Returns a mapping of identifiers, keyed by the identifiers given in the EPUB with values that identify where the content will be